Page contents (skip menu), (show/hide menu)

 Whilst the 2017 revaluation did not increase the amount of rates collected nationally, within this overall picture, the majority of ratepayers received a reduction or no change in their bill whereas some ratepayers saw increases.

 Where rateable values had increased, some ratepayers would find that their rate bill would rise considerably.
 To cushion this rise, the government introduced transitional arrangements so that ratepayer would not have to pay the whole increase at once, rather the bill would rise gradually each year.
 This is shown on your business rate bill as transitional relief.

 Where rateable values had decreased, other ratepayers would find that their bill would fall considerably.
 Where bills had actually gone down because of the re-valuation, they were not allowed to enjoy the full reduction immediately, their bills would be reduced gradually.
 This is shown on your business rate bill as transitional surcharge.

 There are limits on the percentage by which bills may increase or decrease each year.
 Special rules deal with the changes in rateable value or the splitting or merging of properties.
 Please contact our Business Rates team for more information.

 What happens if I don't pay or can't pay my business rates?

 If you are experiencing financial difficulties and cannot afford to pay your business rates, you should contact our Business Rates team immediately, so that we can help.

 If you do not contact us and continue to default on your payments, action will be taken to recover any money outstanding.
-This will involve the issue of a Magistrates' Court summons, and could result in in enforcement agent action, insolvency or even committal to prison.
+This will involve the issue of a Magistrates' Court summons, and could result in enforcement agent action, insolvency proceedings or committal to prison.